uviclibraries/rstudio/basics-0.md

 To create any object:

-- The command will begin with the name for the new object
+- The command will begin with the name of the new object
 - followed by: - an assignment operator `<-`
 - and then the data or expression that defines the content of the object.